Become a Children's Book Illustrator: Career Roadmap

 Step 2: Develop a Portfolio

 Many education institutions with art and illustration programs also help students develop a portfolio; some schools offer an entire course devoted to portfolio development.
 Illustrators may also use their freelance illustration work and even class assignments in their portfolios.
 Employers often consider illustrators' portfolios before hiring them, so developing an outstanding portfolio may be the key to finding employment, according to the BLS.
+Artists may wish to present their portfolios online to reach a broader audience.

 - Create your own unique style.
 By developing a personal style, illustrators can stand out in a competitive market.